Open-Rails/OpenRails/README.md

 ## .env variables

-REACT_APP_PEER_DOMAIN: optional.
-The domain of the peer-server, such as `openrails-staging.herokuapp.com`.
-This is only used in development mode.
-Defaults to `localhost` if not available.
+REACT_APP_PEER_DOMAIN: Used in production.
+This is the domain of the peer-server, such as `openrails-staging.herokuapp.com`.
+Defaults to `localhost` if this variable is undefined.